SweetIQ/schemats/README.md

 let usersCreatedAfter2013: Array<osm.users>
    = await db.query("SELECT * FROM users WHERE creation_time >= '2013-01-01'");

-// You can decide to only get selected fields
+// We can decide to only get selected fields

 let emailOfUsersCreatedAfter2013: Array<{
     email: osm.usersFields.email,